teusH/MySense/docs/LoRaMQTT.md

 MyTTNMQTT will read and uses meta definitions for the sensor kits identified via the TTN server interface.
 In this way completing the meta data (`ident` part in the output json record) for the output channels as eg GPS coordinates, location, etc.

+If GPS sensor is configured, MyTTNMQTT will not update database if location is within 100 meters from startup.

 ### SECURITY
 Use the SSL layer of the TTN server.